bssw-psip/bssw-psip.github.io/index.md

 The Productivity and Sustainability Improvement Planning (PSIP) process recognizes that productivity and sustainability improvements for scientific software benefit from an incremental, iterative approach.

-Get Started with PSIP:
+_Get Started with PSIP_:

-- Take a [Team Practices Survey](/ptc-catalog/survey.html) to identify practices which could be improved.
+- Visit [RateYourProject](https://rateyourproject.org).
+This is a self-assessment tool to help identify practices which could be improved.
 - [PSIP user manual and practice guides](/practice-guides/).
 These guides include a PSIP introduction, practice guides, and PSIP examples.
 - Browse the [PTC Catalog](/ptc-catalog/catalog).
 Progress Tracking Cards (PTCs) contain the goal of the planning activity and a numbered list of outcomes.
-- Chat with PSIP team [Gitter](https://gitter.im/bssw-psip/community)

 ## Recent Activity
 <ul>